51390/ecap-stream/README.md

   required path for the module that will in turn be loaded by eCap stream to fully implement your adapter/filter.

+One such implementation of a shared object library in Rust can be referrenced [here](https://github.com/51390/prism).

 The following section details which endpoints need to be implemented, and their purpose, and the final one will provide an example configuration for loading ecap-stream in the squid proxy.